davidslayin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 first line of a file
 6 view the third line
 7 write a script the writes a text in to a file
+8 Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it